Politics of the Netherlands: Political institutions

+Dutch politics is characterised by seeking compromises.

 Monarchy

-The Netherlands has been a monarchy since 16 March 1815, but has been governed by members of the House of Orange-Nassau (by chosen and later hereditary stadtholders) since 1556, when William of Orange-Nassau was appointed stadtholder and led the successful Dutch Revolt against Spain.

 The present monarchy was founded in 1813.
 After the expulsion of the French, the Prince of Orange was proclaimed Sovereign Prince of the Netherlands.
-The new monarchy was confirmed in 1815 at the Congress of Vienna as part of the re-arrangement of Europe after the fall of Napoleon Bonaparte.
+The new monarchy was confirmed in 1815 at the Congress of Vienna as part of the re-arrangement of Europe after the fall of Napoleon.
 The House of Orange-Nassau was given the present-day Netherlands and Belgium to govern as the United Kingdom of the Netherlands.
 Between 1815 and 1890, the King of the Netherlands was also Grand Duke of Luxembourg.

-The current monarch is Willem-Alexander.
-The heir apparent is the Princess of Orange, Catharina-Amalia.
+The current monarch is Willem-Alexander, while the heir apparent is Catharina-Amalia, Princess of Orange.

-Constitutionally, the monarch is head of state and has a role in the legislative process.
-He has to co-sign every law to make it valid.
+Constitutionally, the monarch is head of state and has a role in the legislative process, as he has to co-sign every law to make it valid.
 The monarch is also ex officio chair of the Council of State, which advises the cabinet on every piece of legislation and is the final court for administrative law.
-Although the current king takes these functions seriously, he refrains from exerting his power in these positions.
-The monarch also plays a central role in the formation of a cabinet after general elections or a cabinet crisis.
-Since coalition cabinets of two or more parties are the rule, this process has influenced on government policy for years to come.
-The monarch used to appoint the informateur until 2012, who chairs the formation talks, after consulting the fractievoorzitters (parliamentary leaders) of all parties represented in the lower house of the States General.
-When the formation talks have been concluded the King appoints the cabinet.
-Because this advice is a matter of public record, the King cannot easily take a direction that is contrary to the advice of a majority in parliament.
-On the other hand, what is actually talked about behind the closed doors of the palace is not known.
-When a cabinet falls, the Prime Minister has to request the monarch to dismiss the cabinet.
+Although King Willem-Alexander takes these functions seriously, he refrains from exerting his power in these positions.
+Until 2012, the monarch also played a central role in the formation of a cabinet after a general election or a cabinet crisis.
+The monarch used to appoint the informateur, who chairs the formation talks, after consulting the parliamentary leaders of all parties represented in the lower house of the States General.
+Because this advice was a matter of public record, the monarch could not easily take a direction that was contrary to the advice of a majority in parliament.
+On the other hand, what was actually talked about behind the closed doors of the palace was not known.
+Upon the conclusion of formation talks, the monarch appoints the cabinet.
+Upon the fall of a government, the Prime Minister has to request the monarch to dismiss the cabinet.